 Healthy wetlands play critical roles in Yosemite: They store vital water supplies and support diverse species, including western pond turtles and California red-legged frogs.
 In some cases, however, development has taken a toll on these essential ecosystems.

-This grant funds the restoration of an acre of wetland habitat at the secluded Lower River Amphitheater in eastern Yosemite Valley.
-Crews will remove an 80-foot section of trail that has disrupted natural hydrology; in its place, they’ll set the stage for a raised boardwalk that will allow water to flow freely from the amphitheater area to other nearby wetlands.
-Additional steps to revitalize the wetland will include pulling out abandoned asphalt and other infrastructure, removing invasive plants, and sowing native vegetation.
+This grant funded key steps in the restoration of an acre of wetland habitat at the secluded Lower River Amphitheater in eastern Yosemite Valley.
+Crews removed an 80-foot section of trail that has disrupted natural hydrology; in its place, they set the stage for a raised boardwalk that will allow water to flow freely from the amphitheater area to other nearby wetlands.
+Additional steps to revitalize the wetland included pulling out abandoned asphalt and other infrastructure, removing invasive plants, and sowing native vegetation.

-Your support will help transform a damaged wetland into a healthy home for water-loving wildlife.
+Your support helped propel efforts to transform a damaged wetland into a healthy home for water-loving wildlife.